-Data Tags are named entities that represent data items within the Master.
-Tags may be "mapped" to variables within the attached modules, as well as to registers in remote devices, and Crimson will automatically read the corresponding values when the tag is referenced or displayed.
+Data Tags are named entities that represent data items within the operator terminal.
+Tags may be "mapped" to registers in remote devices, in which case Crimson will automatically read the corresponding register when the tag is referenced or displayed.
 Similarly, if you change a mapped tag, Crimson will automatically write the new value to the remote device.